 Finding the anchors to rappel from the rim can be tricky and involves some exposed scrambling.
 Basically you are aiming for the point on the rim that is closest to the Crow’s Head Spires.
 When you’re getting close you will have to chimney down behind a giant boulder and work down and around to the left on a ledge system always trying to get to the point closest to the spires.
 The anchor itself is on a vertical surface and will likely require some searching.
 Be careful!

-Photos of Bird's View Butte / Crow's Head Spires Slideshow
+News and Events For Bird's View Butte / Crow's Head Spires

 Keep an eye out for free soloing movie stars if you're heading to this area.

 By Allen Hill From: FIve Points, Colorado and Pine May 29, 2008